HomeTutorials

 Intermediate

-Drive χ at 2χ₀ and watch Ψ explode from nothing.
+Drive χ at 2χ₀ and watch Ψ amplify from machine-precision noise.

 Seed Ψ with only machine-epsilon noise, then oscillate χ at Ω = 2χ₀ = 38.
 Parametric resonance amplifies the noise by many orders of magnitude.